Shah Alam Khan: Background and family

-Mohammad Alam Khan.
-Married to Seema, he has at least one son, Sayeed Alam (married to his cousin Zikra Fatima, d/o Mustafa Alam Khan).

-Mahmood Alam Khan.
-His wife, Najma (aged 42 in 2008), had a botched hysterectomy operation (incorrect anasthesia) at Lilavati hospital, Mumbai, in 2008.
-Mahmood and Najma have three children: two sons Badar (married to his cousin Iqra Fatima, d/o Mustafa Alam Khan) and Nasr, and one daughter, Maria (married to her cousin.

-Ahmed Alam Khan.
-He is married to Uzma, daughter of Dr. Moinuddin Khan Sandozai and sister of Dr. Irfan Sandozai and Dr. Parvez Sandozai.
-Ahmed and Uzma have three children.
-Their only son, Barkat Alam Khan, married Qudsia, eldest daughter of Asaduddin Owaisi, in December 2018.
-Both their daughters have been given in marriage to two of Ahmed's nephews.
-The elder daughter, Nimra Fatima, is married to Mujahid Alam Khan, son of Mahboob Alam Khan, while the younger daughter, Sidra Fatima, is married to Zafar Alam Khan, son of Khadar Alam Khan.

-Dr. Mustafa Alam Khan - married to Sara Alam Khan.
-They have two daughters.
-Both have been given in marriage to two of his nephews.
-Iqra Fatima was married to Badar Alam, son of Mahmood Alam, in Dec 2015.
-Zikra Fatima was married to Sayeed Alam, son of Mohammad Alam, in January 2016.
-The weddings were held within two weeks of each other.

 Not long after their wedding, Shah Alam Khan and Abida Khatoon had to adjust to change on a grand scale.
-The end of the British Raj, the extinguishing of the State of Hyderabad and the partition of India were epochal events which shook every certainty of their lives and changed forever the society in which they lived.
-Shah Alam Khan was already 26 years old when the old feudal order was overturned by the Independence of India in 1947.
+The end of the British Raj, the extinguishing of the State of Hyderabad and the partition of India changed the society in which they lived.

 Career

 Shah Alam Khan soon took charge of the cigarette factory, which had been faltering after the death of his father-in-law.
 Despite a challenging social situation, he nurtured the factory to unprecedented heights of success.
 The "Golconda" brand of cigarette was popular in India for several decades.
 It became a major money-spinner, and Shah Alam Khan, who was a sensible and even canny businessman despite his gentlemanly deportment, made intelligent investments in urban real estate, agricultural lands, a dairy farm and so on.
 Nevertheless, by the mid-1970s, the cigarette business was again faltering for several reasons.
 The tax regime was very unfavorable; cigarettes were now strongly discouraged by government and society alike.
 More importantly, multinational companies run by foreign-trained MBAs had changed the entire marketing paradigm of cigarettes and other consumer goods.